NickAbel/DistTab/README.md

 - [x] Given control variable coordinates in [0,1]x...x[0,1], return state variable value cloud from partitioned table
 - [x] Repartitioning; accept 'old' partition dimensions as option instead of assuming 'Alya format'
 - [x] Don't rely on the sort command to generate input for tests
-- [ ] Make output verbiage from tests easier to understand, should see at a glance all PASS/FAIL/DIFFs.
+- [x] Make output verbiage from tests easier to understand, should see at a glance all PASS/FAIL/DIFFs.
-- [ ] Re-introduce MPI calls and split table among ranks in simple manner
+- [x] Re-introduce MPI calls
+- [x] Distribute the table among ranks in a simple manner
+- [ ] Make repartitioning of the table coherent across ranks; i.e, a 'two-level' partitioning scheme
-- [ ] Begin working on local pile
+- [x] Begin working on local pile
+- [ ] Complete and verify correct passing, stashing, queueing and retrieving in local pile:
+- [ ] Passing
+- [ ] Stashing
+- [ ] Retrieving
+- [ ] Queueing
 - [ ] Explain new functionalities in README.md

 ## Alya